avramidis/sodecl/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## How to cite SODECL
+To cite SODECL please cite the URL and the DOI of the release version you used.

 ## Acknowledgments

 * The Random123 library found at https://www.deshawresearch.com/resources_random123.html is used